irisvukovic/MSc-DataScience-UB/Complex-Network-Analysis/README.md

 # Complex Networks

-This course explores the analysis of complex networks, focusing on understanding the structure, dynamics, and interactions within real-world networks.
+This course explores the underlying structures, dynamics, and interactions of real, complex networks.

 ## Projects / Assignments